Menu

 Thursday, November 16, 2017

-I had always wanted one of the 'old' sewing machines, the beautiful wood cabinets always appealed to me...
-My grandmother has one and I watch my mom claim it as hers once my grandmother was ready to pass it on...
-(My mom found a sheet of paper, wrote her name on it and stuffed it inside the cabinet.)
-Knowing I would not be getting my grandmother's machine, I have always been on the lookout for an old machine for me.
+I have always wanted one of the 'old' sewing machines; the beautiful wood cabinets always appealed to me.
+My grandmother has one, and I watched my mom claim it as hers once my grandmother was ready to pass it on.
+(My mom found a sheet of paper, wrote her name on it, and stuffed it inside the cabinet.)
+Knowing I would not be getting my grandmother's machine, I have always looked for an old machine for myself.

-My late Mother-in-Law, Antonia Lourdes Chavez, 83 of Santa Rita, New Mexico, had talked about giving me her Mother's treadle sewing machine.
-She had told me how much work was needed on making it look nice.
-Since I was more worried about her health at the time, I didn't press much for what needed fixing, when the last time she used it was, if she used it at all...
-I had no idea when I was going to get the machine but I was excited all the same.
+My late Mother-in-Law, Antonia Lourdes Chavez, 83, of Santa Rita, New Mexico, had talked about giving me her Mother's treadle sewing machine.
+She had told me how much work was needed to make it look nice.
+Since I was more worried about her health then, I didn't press much for what needed fixing, when the last time she used it was, if she used it at all...
+I had no idea when I would get the machine, but I was excited.
 As time passed, I really do wish I could have gotten more history from her, but her health never improved.

-Well, my Brother-in-Law has been cleaning out their house and finally happened upon the machine Mom wanted to give me.
+Well, my Brother-in-Law has been cleaning his house and finally happened upon the machine Mom wanted to give me.
 He said, "I've got it loaded, I'm coming over on Wednesday!"
-Oh! the ANTICIPATION!!!
+Oh!
+The ANTICIPATION!!!
 I couldn't stand it!
 I joined some vintage sewing machine facebook groups, I did research on how to use the machines, I showed the grainy photo to my friends, "Lookit!
 Look at it!"
 I was excited!

-My friend was talking about what she had to do to fix her machine and she had always mentioned that she wanted a spool thread doily...
+My friend was talking about what she had to do to fix her machine, and she had always mentioned that she wanted a spool thread doily.
 What!?!?
 I had never heard of them!
-I know some machines use felt, 'old' ones used red felt, but a Doily?
-Well, now I had to have a doily... and why not...
+I know some machines use felt, and the 'old' ones used red felt, but a Doily?
+Well, now I had to have one.
+And why not?
 I needed to pass the time until my machine arrived!!!

-I found a pattern online for a flower doily but it had eight rounded petals, which just didn't fit my style...
-I tested her pattern and made a second one using a six-pointed petal - hexagonal style.
+I found a pattern online for a flower doily, but it had eight rounded petals, which didn't fit my style...
+I tested her pattern and made a second one using a six-pointed petal, hexagonal style.
 Hopefully, I can share my love with others...

 • sl st - slip stitch